 If you were a fan through all eight bro-tastic seasons of the TV show, chances are you’ll probably find the movie easy-going and enjoyable.
 If you’re like me and grew tired of their boorish antics, the repetitive humor and plotting, and the casual misogyny, then a big-screen version where the boys get to continue their ways and get more rewards, where everything works out for everyone, will be highly fatiguing.
 Entourage the movie doesn’t aspire for much but its stunted ambitions and minor conflicts never allow the movie to be anything other than a particularly meandering and dull extended episode.
 Much like the main characters, it has confused mediocrity with success and being amiable with being interesting.
 Ellin said in interviews that he hoped this would be the start of an Entourage trilogy of movies.
 Thanks to the low box-office returns, at least I can credit America with stopping that plan.
 If this is indeed the last ride for Vince and the boys from Queens, well they went out pretty much like they did four years ago, and isn’t it great to still be a rich white guy in Hollywood?
 Oh yeeeeeah.
 Oh yeeeeeeah.

 Nate’s Grade: C

-Posted on August 8, 2015, in 2015 Movies and tagged comedy, doug ellin, haley joel osment, jeremy piven, kelsey grammar, mark wahlberg, movies, ronda roussey, TV show.
+Posted on August 8, 2015, in 2015 Movies and tagged comedy, doug ellin, haley joel osment, jeremy piven, judy greer, kelsey grammar, kevin connolly, mark wahlberg, movies, ronda roussey, TV show.
 Bookmark the permalink.
 1 Comment.